Disclaimer: I don't own Pokémon.

 "The details are in the written report," Tabitha began.
 "All the digital pictures taken of the inscriptions in the chamber walls are there, and also videos of two Pokémon you'll be very interested in, especially since those two Pokémon were the reason more than half the team was lost," Tabitha said.

 "Magikarp and Feebas?"
-Mack muttered, stifling his snickers.
+Blaise muttered, stifling his snickers.
 Tabitha simply ignored him.

 "And these two Pokémon are…" Maxie began, leaving the sentence hanging for Tabitha to finish.
 'This better be good,' he added to himself mentally.

 Tabitha closed his eyes and sighed.
 "During the mission to the Oldale Ruins we fought a Latias and Latios, both owned by a Pokémon trainer."

 Maxie's eyes widened in pure disbelief at hearing the names of two Legendary Pokémon.
 "Seriously?"